Tamanna-01/SkiDev/README.md

 # SkiDev
 It is a skill development website.
 The platform allows users to search for various skills and provides comprehensive roadmaps, resources, and instructional videos to aid their development.
+Users can also join or search for communities of like-minded individuals to collaborate and receive support.
+Additionally, a chatbot is available to assist users with their queries and provide information related to skills and learning paths.